 Located in the heart of Kiama, the Terra Art Gallery provides a space for exhibitions by South Coast artists, as well as hosting regular events and workshops.
 Browse their collection of paintings, sculptures, ceramics and jewellery or coincide your visit with one of their weekly kids’ classes.
 Led by expert tutors, these hands-on experiences include fun activities like paper making and driftwood art.

-3. Crooked River Wines
+3. Crooked River Wines at Gerringong

 With stunning views over vineyards and on to the ocean, Gerringong’s Crooked River Wines is a family-owned winery that’s won multiple awards.
 Aside from visiting the cellar door, where you can taste their premium reds and whites, the onsite restaurant serves up delicious meals, drawing on local produce, while the grounds provide ample space for the kids to run around or meet some of the resident farm animals.
 If you time your visit right, you can participate in the Stomping of the Grapes in February, the annual Winter Wine Festival, or celebrate the start of spring with a memorable day spent sipping wine and listening to live music.